 Presentation - Team exercise

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Feedback, guidance, instruction and support is provided by staff throughout the semester during classes.
 Written comments on presentations and reports will also be provided.